 Tucked away near Mon Repos is one of Corfu’s most beautiful churches, the 10th-century church of St Jason and St Sosipatros- the two missionaries who converted the islanders to Christianity.

 The church is one of the few examples of Byzantine architecture on Corfu, domed and arched, it stands in a large square.

 On the walls are the remains of frescoes, and the custodian welcomes visitors and will open on request if he is working on his land next door.

 This church is the finest example of the Byzantine heritage, but there is a signposted trail to the remains of another four churches in the area, showing that this sleepy suburb was once the hub of a thriving metropolis.

-What sailors brought these back, or were seed randomly blown ashore from one of the ships at anchor in the harbour below?
+What sailors brought these back, or were seeds randomly blown ashore from one of the ships at anchor in the harbor below?

-Kanoni has beautiful perbble beaches and also offers the most magnificent views of the Mouse island with the monastery of the Pantocrator and Vlaherna the monastery with which is joined via a small bridge.
+Kanoni is blessed with a variety of beautiful beaches in its vicinity, offering a delightful coastal experience.
+Also offers the most magnificent views of Mouse island with the monastery of the Pantokrator and Vlaherna the monastery with which is joined via a small bridge.

 Here are the two notable beaches near Kanoni: